MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 - [Create a Custom Power Platform Connector from Scratch](/connectors/custom-connectors/define-blank)
 - [Overview of Plugins for Microsoft Copilot](https://review.learn.microsoft.com/copilot-plugins/overview?branch=pr-en-us-1)

-#### Extending Copilots with Microsoft Graph Connectors
+#### Extending with Microsoft Graph Connectors

 Microsoft Graph connectors import external content into Microsoft 365.
 Once the content is imported, all of Microsoft 365 including search, context IQ, microsoft365.com, and Microsoft 365 Copilot can access the content.
 Microsoft Graph connectors are responsible for three key tasks:

-1. Creating an external connection to your data sources
+1. Creating an external connection in Microsoft 365
 1. Defining a schema for the external content
 1. Managing external content that’s imported into Microsoft 365